blueCycle/aws-Inferentia-poc/README.md

-# Inferencing on Inf2 instances with vLLM running in EKS
+# LLM Inferencing on Inf2 instances with contineous batching running in EKS

-The goal of this document is to deploy llama2-13b model on AWS Inferentia 2 instances on EKS.
+The goal of this document is help you deploy and test LLM models on AWS Inferentia 2 instances on EKS.

 We are using the Neuron SDK 2.18.1 release that supports contineous batching.